DataDog/hiring-engineers/answers.md

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/API%20Keys.png)

 An API key is automatically created when the Datadog user account is activated.
 An application key must also be created in order to make full use of the Datadog API.
-Copy both the API key and the Application key as they both will be needed to create a Timeboard via the Datadog REST API.
+Copy both the API key and the Application key, as they both will be needed to create a Timeboard via the Datadog REST API.

-If you are unsure of the correct syntax to create a Timeboard with the custom metric or the database metric with the anomaly function applied, you can get it from the Datadog GUI by doing the following:
+If you are unsure of the correct syntax to create a Timeboard, with the custom metric or the database metric with the anomaly function applied, you can get it from the Datadog GUI by doing the following:
 * Open the dashboard that was previously created which has both the custom metric and database with anomay function
 * Click the pencil icon on either graph.
 (In this case it is the anomalous database traffic graph)
 * Click on the JSON tab and you will see the relevant information to include in the POST